Chatbots are everywhere, but do they actually deliver value? We analyze when a chatbot makes sense, when it does not, and how to get it right.

 Co-founder

-GitHub's new Agentic Workflows let AI agents automatically review PRs, investigate CI failures, and triage issues.
-We break down how it works, the security architecture, and what this means for development teams.
+GitHub Agentic Workflows let AI agents review PRs, investigate CI failures, and triage issues.
+How it works, the security model and what it means for teams.

 170K+ GitHub stars in under 2 months.
 We break down OpenClaw's AI agent capabilities, the security risks nobody talks about, and what it means for businesses considering AI assistants in 2026.